samuelhafsteins/monumental-take-home/README.md

 * An inverse kinematic that will send the robot to a desired postion, while mainting the current rotations on the wrist and elbow.
 * A checkbox under the movement section that will tell the robot to keep the gripper still and move to a desired position.

+Some limitations include:

+* There is no queue, thus the robot will adhere to the command sent using it's current states.
-Note that there is no bound check, thus picking a position which the robot could not access while keeping the gripper at the current location will stop the robot.
+* There is no bound check, this affects the still movement the most as the robot will stop if given an invalid position.

 ## Assumptions